mozilla/badgekit-api-client/docs/methods.md

 # Client Methods

-The client provides the following methods - see the linked pages for detailed overviews of data, sample method calls, expected response data and errors.
+The `Client` object provides the following methods - see the linked pages for detailed overviews of data, sample method calls, expected response data and errors.

 ## [Systems](systems.md)